LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 ## Prerequisites & technical requirements

-### For LiveEngage
+### For the Conversational Cloud

-The following table lists the prerequisites and technical requirements necessary for deploying CoBrowse on LiveEngage 2.0.
+The following table lists the prerequisites and technical requirements necessary for deploying CoBrowse on Conversational Cloud 2.0.

 * The Embedded Engagement Window must be deployed in the popped in state.
 Alternatively, the [Messaging Window API](https://developers.liveperson.com/messaging-window-api-tutorials-cobrowse.html) can be used
 * Web Tag must be deployed.
 For more information, see [Web Tag](getting-started-add-the-liveperson-tag-to-your-website.html)